biberklatsche/cogno/README.md

 ![alt text](https://cogno.rocks/img/main.png)

 # Download
 > Cogno is in early access at the moment.
 It may contains some bugs and is not production ready.
-But I and some people in my company use it in production. 😉
+But I and some of my colleagues use it in production. 😉

 [Windows-Installer](https://mistral-update.s3.eu-central-1.amazonaws.com/cogno-installer.exe "Latest stable version")